SIholin/ubilocation-server/README.md

 configPublicKey=config/PublicKeyForObserverConfig.txt
 ```

 Property `configPublicKey` tells the relative path of text-file that contains public key and only the key for reading signed messages in MQTT bus.
+The relative path is taken from the aspect of projects root but it must begin with `config/` if configurations are used to  create production version.
 Signed reading from MQTT topic is default only active for configurating BLE listeners.

 ## License